“WHEELCHAIR OF LOVE” INITIATIVE: A 10-Year Journey

 Even though certain progress has been achieved over the past 10 years, the gap remains significant.
 Thus, we will continuously deepen our commitment to serving more people with disabilities via various public or private partnerships as well as more genuine initiatives, thereby broadening the impacts and accelerating the progress.

-Please join us on the journey to make people with disabilities be integrated into society!
+Please join us on the journey to make people with disabilities be integrated into the society!